Whiteley Research Incorporated

 Installation

-The XicTools for Windows are supported on Windows 10.
+The XicTools for Windows are supported on Windows 10 and 11.
 They should run on Windows 8.1 and maybe 8.0 and 7, but I have no hardware to test this, or to diagnose/fix any problems.

 The programs retain the "look and feel" of the Linux versions as much as possible, given the constraints of the Windows operating system.
-The programs use the GTK-2 graphical interface toolkit, as used by the other releases.
-The GTK and other support libraries are now supplied by installing and running the programs under the MSYS2 environment, which must be installed.
+The programs use the GTK2 or QT6 graphical interface toolkits, as used by the other releases.
+The graphical and other support libraries are now supplied by installing and running the programs under the MSYS2 environment, which must be installed.
 Previous releases used a "gtk2_bundle" to provide this support, which is no longer required.
 MSYS2 is a Linux-like environment similar to Cygwin.

 The distribution files are self-extracting executable archives, as is common for Windows.
 Simply execute the file, and a familiar install wizard will appear, guiding you through the process.
 Executing the distribution file will either update an existing installation, or install a new installation.
 When updating, the previous release will be saved using the Safe Install format.
 The Safe Install feature, available with Windows starting with 4.3 releases, allows easy reversion to the earlier installation after an update, if needed.